-- For a start I am well into my fifties.
+- For a start I am over 60 years old.
 That makes me completely ancient and past-it as far as most nightlife is concerned.
 My Kuala Lumpur nightlife guide is therefore intended for the more mature audience - perhaps the independent traveller, the visiting businessman or a new expat who has nobody to show him or her around.

 - The Kuala Lumpur nightlife scene is a fickle one.
 What is cool and fashionable this month might be out of favour by the time you read this.
 It would be impossible for me on my own to try to keep the information up-to-date.
 I would need to spend every waking moment visiting nightclubs and then I would have no time to climb mountains or do city walking tours or any of the other fun activities covered in this website.
 That would never do!

 - People's ideas of what constitutes nightlife vary from person to person.
 For the younger crowd it might mean clubbing, for boozers it is sinking pint after pint in a pub, for others it is sophisticated dining and live entertainment.
 Non-drinkers might prefer to spend time browsing KL's colourful night markets.
 If, like me, you are not a dance club person and you don't know your electro from your hip-hop then read on.

 - There are plenty of websites and magazines which do provide comprehensive reviews of Kuala Lumpur nightlife.
 Time Out Kuala Lumpur for example is an excellent source of information.
 Anyone wanting the names of specific nightlife venues, including some of a more salacious nature, could also refer to this website.